 - Everything You Always Wanted to Know about Titles But Were Afraid to Ask

-Follow these guidelines when deciding which words to capitalize in a title: unless they are the first or the last words in a title, do not capitalize the first letters of
+The guidelines are fairly consistent from one style book to another* when determining which words to capitalize in a title: unless they are the first or the last words in a title, do not capitalize the first letters of

 - articles (a, an, the),

 - prepositions (regardless of their length),